Haymarket Books

-Haymarket Books is a left-wing non-profit, independent book publisher based in Chicago.
+Haymarket Books is an American non-profit, independent book publisher based in Chicago and emphasizing works on left-wing politics.

 History

 Haymarket Books was founded in 2001 by Anthony Arnove, Ahmed Shawki and Julie Fain, all of whom had previously worked at the International Socialist Review.
 Its first title was The Struggle for Palestine, a collection of essays by pro-Palestinian activists including Edward Said.
 Haymarket aims, in Fain's words, "to be a socialist workplace in a capitalist world".

-The name of the publishing house refers to the 1886 Haymarket affair, in which an explosion and ensuing gunfire at a labor demonstration in Chicago resulted in the deaths of seven police officers and at least four civilians.
-Eight anarchists uninvolved in the bombing were subsequently convicted of conspiracy, of whom seven were sentenced to death.
+The name of the publishing house refers to the 1886 Haymarket affair, in which a bombing and ensuing gunfire at a labor demonstration in Chicago resulted in the deaths of seven police officers and at least four civilians.
+Eight anarchists were subsequently convicted of conspiracy for the bombing, and several were sentenced to death, though the trial and verdict were controversial as evidence presented in court indicated one of the defendants may have built the bomb, but none of those on trial had thrown it, and only two of the eight were at the Haymarket around the time of the explosion.